Hey fellow advisor! :)

 I’ve totally stopped using all facial cleansers unless it’s Cetaphil.
 Just plain water, and a daily moisturizer.
 The moisturizer I use is the Up and Up Target Brand for acne prone skin.
 I love it.
 It’s probably the best face moisturizer I’ve ever used and it’s cheap.
 It leaves no residue and I feel makes my foundation go on smoother.

-Hope that helps some!posted almost 3 years ago
+Hope that helps some!posted about 3 years ago

 Hello, nice to meet you! ;)

 Thanks for the tips – I will definitely look into those eye rollers!
 I’ve heard good things about Cetaphil, but my skin is pretty delicate – do you think it would be okay for sensitive skin?posted about 3 years ago

 Hey there!
 I am waaay older than you- although for some reason I still think I am 23, (that was a good year and I am stuck there forever)

 I am a beauty junkie and have tried everything under the sun!
 I would say- do not give up on the little annoying dark circles!
 I have combination skin too which is difficult b/c I still get a rare pimple here and there.
 I would say, try out eye creams at beauty counters and use special occasions such as mother’s day, valentine’s, etc to try out samples. (ej, buy a fragrance or an eyeshadow for your mom/coworker/friend/yourself- and use the “gift” samples to try them out.